MicrosoftDocs/microsoft-salescopilot-docs/articles/save-outlook-activities-crm.md

 1. (Optional) Select and save the attachments that you'd like to store in the CRM.

-    The attachments are saved to the activity record related to the email or meeting in Dynamics 365.
-In Salesforce, the attachments are saved as files.
+    The attachments are saved to the activity record related to the email or meeting in the CRM.
 [Unable to save the attachment?
 Learn why](#attachment-considerations)

 1. Select **Save**.